Professional mission–critical radio paging, standard and extended

 Based on POCSAG technology and with the usage of superior quality Oelmann products, it is easy to design and build modern paging systems of all levels, including:

-Compact high-effective paging for hospitals, stores, and small businesses.
+Compact high–effective paging for hospitals, stores, and small businesses and events.

 Medium–sized paging for cities, shopping malls, large hospitals, campuses and large enterprises.